tranguyenxuwu/umamusu-notes-eng/hot-spring-buena-vista.md

 This concludes the **Buena Vista US Training Example** 🏆.
 Because it is US Rank, the road is not easy, including the **Support Cards** used and the digging route 💦.
-Although I reached it in one day thanks to a lucky **Kiremono** run, in actual training, **waiting for a High roll and increasing your number of attempts** is extremely important ⚡.
+Although I reached it in one day thanks to a lucky **Sharp** run, in actual training, **waiting for a High roll and increasing your number of attempts** is extremely important ⚡.

 The route and Deck introduced here are just examples, but I would be happy if they serve as a reference for "Aiming for US" 😊.
 Once you get used to the feel of training, you can make higher-freedom adjustments, such as how you build stats or timing your **Outings**, even with the same Deck 💡.